SulavParajuli/fisherT/README.md

         facebook-big          Facebook login clone page for PC victim. google                Google login clone page.

-  More will certainly comein upcoming versions.
+  More will certainly come in upcoming versions.